AzumattDev/WardIsLove/README.md

 ***
 > # Update Information (Latest listed first)
+> ### v 3.0.1
+> - Fixed where the GetCharacterPoint() function would fail, I was not ending the the coroutine properly.
+> - Fixed damage timing issue where the damage interval time was triggering hits too quickly.
+> - Fixed stagger damage not staggering.
 > ### v3.0.0
 > - Move the ward recipe over to my PieceManager code. `You WILL need to regenerate your config file.
 There are many changes to it, that if you don't will cause issues.
 I recommend backing up the previous configuration for easy reference to what you had before.`
 > - Attempt to optimize the bubble in Unity and a small bit in the code.